aerth/diamond/README.md

 #### CAUTION

-API may change without notice!
+API may change without notice! (it already has two times!)

 #### Contributing